nikitadurasov/ReDO/README.md

 # ReDO: Unsupervised Object Segmentation by Redrawing (Reproducibility challenge)

 ## General
 We investigated results from paper ReDO: Unsupervised Object Segmentation by Redrawing ([https://arxiv.org/abs/1905.13539](https://arxiv.org/abs/1905.13539)) from NeurIPS 2019.
-This folder contains code and scripts to reproduce results which we presented in our report.
+This folder contains code and scripts to reproduce the results which we presented in our report.
 If you will face any problems with this code or something will be unclear in our report, feel free to contact us via e-mails: [fedor.moiseev@epfl.ch](fedor.moiseev@epfl.ch), [nikita.durasov@epfl.ch](nikita.durasov@epfl.ch), [artem.lukoianov@epfl.ch](artem.lukoianov@epfl.ch).

 ## Code description
-Our code is based on authors' code which was provided with paper ([https://github.com/mickaelChen/ReDO](https://github.com/mickaelChen/ReDO)).
+Our code is based on the authors' code which was provided with paper ([https://github.com/mickaelChen/ReDO](https://github.com/mickaelChen/ReDO)).
 Our contribution in code:
-* **regularization.py** - this file is completely written by us and contains different mask regularizations which we described in our report.
+* **regularization.py** - this file is completely written by us and contains different mask regularizations that we described in our report.
 * **helpers.py** - this file is completely written by us and contains some utility functions.
 * **train.py** - this file is based on authors' train.py file (see author's repo) but we modified it to implement techniques which we used in our report (different mask regularizations, full image regeneration during training).
-It contains training code for unsupervised segmentation.
-In this file parts of code which were added by us start with comment line "*# BEGIN OF OUR CODE*" and end with comment line "*# END OF OUR CODE*".
+It contains a training code for unsupervised segmentation.
+In this file parts of code that were added by us start with a comment line "*# BEGIN OF OUR CODE*" and end with a comment line "*# END OF OUR CODE*".
 * **UnsupervisedSegmentationExperiments.ipynb** - this notebook contains experiments for unsupervised classification (Section V in our report)
-* **scripts/preprocessing/get_flowers.sh** - this file is completely written by us and contains script which downloads Flowers dataset.
+* **scripts/preprocessing/get_flowers.sh** - this file is completely written by us and contains a script which downloads Flowers dataset.
-* **scripts/training/flowers** - all files in this folder are completely written by us (but based on author's training script) and contain training scripts on Flowers dataset with different config.
-See next section for details.
+* **scripts/training/flowers** - all files in this folder are completely written by us (but based on the author's training script) and contain training scripts on Flowers dataset with different config.
+See the next section for details.

-All other files are taken from authors' repository without any modifications (please don't punish us for quality of authors' code ;))
+All other files are taken from the authors' repository without any modifications (please don't punish us for quality of authors' code ;))

 ## Guideline to reproduce our results
-This section contains instructions to reproduce results which were reported by us.
+This section contains instructions to reproduce results that were reported by us.
 It requires GPU with at least 12GB RAM (i.e. GTX 1080TI).
 Each training script works for approximately 12 hours (depends on hardware and concrete script).
 All scripts (preprocessing and training) should be run from the main directory (for example, `./scripts/training/flowers/train_base_model.sh`).

 ### Prerequisites
 We use Python 3.7.1 and the following libraries: